Our cotton is sourced from suppliers in Turkey from farms in Turkey, Kyrgyzstan and Tajikistan and is:

 The Business Social Compliance Initiative (BSCI): An industry-driven movement that aims to monitor and assess workplace standards across the global supply chain.
 The BSCI is not a one-time certification that you earn, instead, we commit to yearly audits of our supply chain to maintain and check-in on our labor conditions.

-ILO: 65% of the world’s cotton is grown via forced labor, so our stamp of approval from The International Labour Organization is extremely important to us.
+ILO: Forced labour exists in nine countries producing 65% of the world’s cotton, so our stamp of approval from The International Labour Organization is extremely important to us.
 This United Nations agency champions the rights to decent and productive work, in conditions of freedom, equity, security and dignity.

 ISO: The International Organization for Standardization is an international non-governmental organization with a membership of 165 national standards bodies.
 They work hard to make sure that companies are meeting their international standards for everything from the environment. to food safety, to health, and more.